vinhbui107/dotfiles/README.md

-# My config for Ubuntu OS
+# My configs for Ubuntu OS